Do you feel like everything in your life is chaotic and spiraling out of your control?

 Then, I left to travel again.

 Yet this time, I left without phantoms of my past tearing at my soul or stalking me around the globe.
-And, happy to say I just graduated my TEFL training to become an English teacher.
+I felt freer and lighter than ever.

 The bottom line is that I chose to act.